Inference in Spatial Experiments with Interference using the SpatialEffect Package: Introduction

-Spatial experiments involve interventions that are applied to points in geographic space, and such interventions have effects that transmit across space in potentially complicated ways.
 Many environmental, health, agricultural, and other social interventions can be understood in these terms.
 Consider, for example, ``payments for ecosystem services'' (PES) interventions, which typically offer money in exchange for recipients' refraining from degrading natural resources in their vicinity.
-Such an intervention may have the effect of displacing such degradation to more distant areas, or it may be that the intervention has a bandwagon effect that induces people in neighboring areas to reduce degradation too \citep{pfaff-2017-spillovers}.
-Such spillover effects are examples of what statisticians, following \citet{cox58}, call causal ``interference.''
-In spatial settings, interference refers to situations where outcomes at a given point depend not only what treatment is applied at that point, but also on what treatments are applied elsewhere.
-Methods that fail to account for it will yield misleading results.
-Ignoring displacement effects can lead researchers to overstate the expected value of an intervention, while ignoring bandwagon effects can lead researchers to understate this value.
+Such an intervention may displace such degradation to more distant areas (negative spillover) or the intervention may have a bandwagon effect that induces people in neighboring areas to reduce degradation too (positive spillover) \citep{pfaff-2017-spillovers}.
+Ignoring negative spillovers can lead researchers to overstate the value of an intervention, while ignoring positive spillovers can lead researchers to understate this value.
+Below, we analyze spillovers using data from a PES experiment due to \citet{Jayachandran267}, finding indication of positive spillovers that the original analysis could not detect.

-This paper presents an introduction to design-based inference for spatial effects when interference is present, drawing on the technical results presented in \citet{aronow-samii-wang-spatial}.
+This paper presents an introduction to design-based inference for spatial effects when interference is present, drawing on the technical results presented in \citet{wang-etal-spatial}.
 Design-based inference is distinct from model-based inference \citep{sarndal_etal92}.
 Model-based inference is based on specifying a parametric or semi-parametric model for outcome variables, and then obtaining parameter estimates that best account for outcome variation.
 For spatial experiments, model-based approaches include spatial regression analysis \citep{arbia2006spatial, darmofal2015-spatial-book, kelejian_piras2017}.
-The difficulty is that the interpretations that such methods offer are not robust to misspecification.
-For example, a conventional modeling assumption is that effects are homogenous or at least that the heterogeneity can be modeled in simple terms.
-When this is not valid, assuming that it is could lead researchers to misinterpret the generality of an estimated effect.
+Such methods are sensitive to misspecification.
+For example, a conventional modeling assumption is that effects are homogenous or that heterogeneity can be modeled in simple terms.
+When this is not valid, researchers may misinterpret the generality of an estimated effect.

-Design-based inference, by contrast, focuses on how well an experimental design or sampling design produces information about a target quantity under minimal assumptions on the outcome data generating process \citep{rubin2008-design-trumps}.
-A design based analysis is therefore robust to a wide variety of outcome data generating processes and sources of effect heterogeneity.